Dryer fire at Saskatoon house in Arbor Creek neighbourhood - Saskatoon | Globalnews.ca

 Dryer fire at Saskatoon house in Arbor Creek neighbourhood

-A dryer fire evacuated a Saskatoon home in the Arbor Creek neighbourhood on Sunday.
+A dryer fire force the evacuation of a home in Saskatoon’s Arbor Creek neighbourhood on Sunday.

-The Saskatoon Fire Department received a call reporting smoke inside 211 Kutz Cres. at around 1:30 p.m.
+The Saskatoon Fire Department received a call reporting smoke inside the home at 211 Kutz Cres. at around 1:30 p.m.
 CT.

+READ MORE: Cooking oil fire gets out of hand at Saskatoon house

 Firefighters quickly extinguished the blaze in the basement laundry room.